ekamnit/CPDP-HIEL/README.md

 4. Clink on _run_ to perform the required significance tests.

 **Miscellaneous Results**
-Access to the CPDP-Review-Results.xlsx.xlsx to access all the results of our work along with the Miscellaneous results.
+Open the CPDP-Review-Results.xlsx.xlsx to access all the results of our work along with the Miscellaneous results.